enhsin/p2-trafficSigns/README.md

 #### 4. Solution Approach

-Here is the performance of the model.
+Here is the performance of the basic model.
 * training set accuracy = 100%
 * validation set accuracy = 96.5%
 * test set accuracy = 95.4%

 The model is overfitted because the training accuracy is bigger than the accuracy on the test set.
 Adding dropout to layer 3 increases the validation accuracy by 1% and the test accuracy by 0.3%.
 Details are shown in [here](./dropout/README.md).
 I also tried to decrease the convolution kernel size to 3x3 in the hope that the model could recognize smaller features better.
-It didn’t perform as well as 5x5 convolution.
+It didn't perform as well as 5x5 convolution.

+Finally, I augment the training and validation set by translation, rotation and zooming, and increase the size of the data by a factor of 2.
+The batch size is also increased to 192 to speed up the training.
+Combining with dropout, the test accuracy increases to 97.0% (+1.1%).
+The validation accuracy decreases slightly because of augmented validation set.
+Details can be found [here](./augmentation).
+After exhausting a lot of computational resources (and my time), I find the best model with validation accuracy of 98.0% and test accuracy of 97.4% using d1=12, d2=64, d3=240, d4=80, dropout=0.8, batch size=192, and epoch=40.
+Details are shown in [here](./ augmentation).

 ### Test a Model on New Images